-As at the date of this prospectus, we have been advised by Grandall Law Firm (Shanghai), our PRC legal adviser, that there are no PRC laws and regulations (including the CSRC, or any other government entity) in force explicitly requiring that our Group or our PRC subsidiaries to obtain permission from PRC authorities for this offering or to issue securities to foreign investors (by DDC Cayman), and our Group or our PRC subsidiaries have not received any inquiry, notice, warning, sanction or any regulatory objection to this offering from any relevant PRC authorities, except for the cybersecurity review from the CAC which we have applied for and completed as described in this prospectus.
-However, it is uncertain when and whether the Group or any of our PRC subsidiaries will be required to obtain permission from the PRC government to list on U.S. stock exchanges in the future, and even when such permission is obtained, whether it will be denied or rescinded.
+As at the date of this prospectus, we have been advised by Grandall Law Firm (Shanghai), our PRC legal adviser, that there are no PRC laws and regulations in force explicitly requiring that our Group or our PRC subsidiaries to obtain permission from PRC authorities for this offering or to issue securities to foreign investors (by DDC Cayman), and our Group or our PRC subsidiaries have not received any inquiry, notice, warning, sanction or any regulatory objection to this offering from any relevant PRC authorities, except for the CSRC filing for this issuance and listing which shall be completed before the listing as described in this prospectus.
+However, we cannot predict whether or how soon such proceedings will be completed and when such proceedings are completed, whether it will be denied or rescinded.
 Any new policies, regulations, rules, actions or laws by the PRC government may subject us to material changes in operations, which could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of our securities to significantly decline or become worthless.